 Joining Teach For America means you will have lifelong access to a professional support network and opportunities to build a meaningful career.
-You will join a network of more than 60,000 leaders who share your passion and are eager to support you in collectively working toward the day when all kids have access to an excellent education.
+You will join a network of nearly 62,000 leaders who share your passion and are eager to support you in collectively working toward the day when all kids have access to an excellent education.
 Learn more about how the TFA network will support you at every stage of your experience as a corps member and throughout your life as an alum.

 Meet Your Fellow Leaders, Friends, and Mentors

 Once you've accepted your offer to join the corps, you will have opportunities to connect with other corps members, alumni, and staff who will work alongside you in your region.
 Most regions host an in-person "induction"—a multi-day event to welcome new corps members before they head off to institute.
 This is a great time to ask questions and get advice from those who understand what it's like to be in your shoes—and to discover new friends who share your excitement, passion, and interests.

 While institute is a rigorous summer training experience, it's also a time when you'll form deep bonds with your fellow corps members who are sharing the same experience.
 Institutes are run by TFA staff, alumni, and corps members as well as many local community parters outside of TFA who will become part of your network.
 This group will support you by providing instruction, coaching, and feedback throughout your summer training.

 During institute, you'll most likely become roommates with other corps members and form close friendships that you'll maintain well into alumnihood.
 You may even meet your soulmate.

 During the Corps